Technical

 This profile matters because it dictates the methodology.
 A recent arm's-length Series A financing is the strongest single piece of market evidence an appraiser can use, and we will apply it via the backsolve method in Step 3.
 For context on how the 409A changes at each funding stage, see our companion article on 409A valuations after a funding round.

-Every 409A valuation example -- and every real appraisal -- begins with the data pull.
-The inputs fall into four categories: the cap table, the financials, the transaction history, and the qualitative business record.
+Every 409A valuation requires four input categories: the cap table, the financials, the transaction history, and the qualitative business record.
+Incomplete data in any category forces assumptions that weaken the report's defensibility.

 The cap table shows what share classes exist, how many shares are outstanding in each, and what economic rights each class carries.
 For ExampleCo: